-We also expect the rise of more reliable, automotive-grade, high-definition sensors, as well as the emergence of new sensor technologies similar to imaging radar or the simultaneous detection of visible wavelengths and mid-infrared rays in cameras.
+We also expect the rise of more reliable, automotive-grade, high-definition sensors (e.g., cameras or solid-state LiDARs), as well as the automotive acceptance of new sensor technologies similar to imaging radar or the simultaneous detection of visible wavelengths and mid-infrared rays in cameras.
 All these are closely connected to the HW platforms that will be able to process their data, and allow for the more profound perception and interpretation of a vehicle's environment.

-This will also facilitate the evolution of sensor fusion techniques, as no single sensor can cater to the complex requirements of automated driving.
+This will also facilitate the evolution of sensor fusion techniques, especially in the field of early, Al-based sensor fusion, as no single sensor can cater to the complex requirements of automated driving.